Skip to content

 Some fluid applications may require a device that has a relevant certification.
 For instance, an electronic flowmeter located in an atmosphere of flammable vapour needs to be certified that is safe to operate.
 It is a regulatory requirement to meet the hazardous certification for the area the meter is used in.
 For Europe this is ATEX, for North America this may be FM or CSA, outside of both IEC may be required.
 The responsibility lies with the installer and operator to ensure that the meter and register comply with national hazardous area regulations.
 Other certifications may be a Weights and Measures approval where the output from the meter is used for billing or industry specific certifications such as suitability to use with food and beverage.

 Understanding not only what the key considerations are when selecting a flow meter but why they are important will help you achieve success with your flow objectives.
 For assistance with anything discussed in this article or flow measurement in general, we have plenty of resources to assist you.
-Our flowmeter specification request, and frequently asked questions are at your disposal or you can contact us.
+Feel free to contact us.

 Previous article Discovering Irrigation Leaks With Ultrasonic Flowmeters